Rob Lazerow, Health Care Advisory Board

 Is bundling a stepping-stone for future ACOs?

-To explore whether bundling is an incremental step for organizations with near-term ACO ambitions, we want to compare major attributes of bundled payments and shared savings as well as contrast the key strategies, physician partnerships, and investments needed to thrive under each payment model.
-For this analysis, we focus on bundling in its most common application—an episodic case rate payment triggered by a hospital admission, typically for an inpatient procedure.
-As a result, we will put aside the notion of chronic disease bundling, fixed payment for managing a patient’s chronic disease across a period of time.
+To debunk the myth that bundling is an incremental step toward creating an ACO, I want to compare major attributes of bundled payments and shared savings as well as contrast the key strategies, physician partnerships, and investments needed to thrive under each payment model.
+For this analysis, I want to focus on bundling in its most common application—an episodic case rate payment triggered by a hospital admission, typically for an inpatient procedure.
+As a result, we will put aside the notion of chronic disease bundling, fixed payment for managing a patient’s chronic disease across a period of time, for now.

 Shared savings models encourage providers to collaborate on reducing overall spending and improving quality for populations of patients over periods of time, focusing expansively on the total cost of care.
 Providers can only succeed under a shared savings model by reducing the payer’s growth in spending on beneficiaries attributed to the ACO, meaning that providers must bill for fewer services over time.
 In essence, ACOs win by destroying their own demand, at least in targeted areas.
 While improving internal efficiency may help an ACO manage profitability, the shared savings model creates no new imperative to reduce input costs, as providers’ internal efficiency gains do not ultimately inflect payers’ spending.

 Under a bundled payment model, providers face the same growth imperatives that are currently present under the existing fee-for-service payment system.
 Although bundling reduces the average reimbursement per episode, the number of payments providers receive is still fundamentally linked to the number of discrete care episodes, rewarding volume growth.
 To support this growth ambition, hospitals will continue to recruit key proceduralists and market their high-end procedural services.